luci-project/eval-atc23/libxcrypt/README.md

     apt-get install -y git gcc make perl autoconf libtool pkgconf

 Libraries are built from the official [repository](https://github.com/besser82/libxcrypt/).
-For `configure`, we only set the `--prefix` parameter (to adjust the install directory) and disable treating warnings as errors (with `--disable-werror`)
+For `configure`, we only set the `--prefix` parameter (to adjust the installation directory) and disable treating warnings as errors (with `--disable-werror`)

-To speed up build several releases, we can avoid restarting the container (retrieving the repository & installing build utils) by using a separate build directory, which gets deleted after finishing the build.
+To speed up build several releases, we can avoid restarting the container (retrieving the repository & installing build utilities) by using a separate build directory, which gets deleted after finishing the build.
 This prevents the build system from using artifacts of previous builds.

 The whole process is automated in `gen-lib.sh`, which takes the git tags of releases to build as parameter.